Campus Security & Access

 Additional Campuses and Additional Locations

-The University operates additional campuses and additional locations for degree programs.
+The university operates additional campuses and additional locations for degree programs.
 These centers are located in San Francisco, Sacramento, San Jose, Santa Rosa, and Orange County.
 Law enforcement and public safety responsibility for these sites rests with the agency having jurisdiction over each respective site.
 However, Public Safety receives reports from these agencies.
 Efforts are made to pass along safety and crime prevention information to students and staff at additional campuses and additional locations.
 Access to and schedules for these buildings vary and are available from the main office at each respective campus or location.

-Access to residence halls is restricted to residents, their approved guests, and other approved members of the University community.
-Student Housing and Residential Education (SHaRE) is responsible for the management of six on-campus residence halls, one on-campus apartment complex, one on-campus residential house, and one non-campus residence hall.
+Access to residence halls is restricted to residents, their approved guests, and other approved members of the university community.
+The Office of Student Housing and the Office of Community Living are responsible for the management of six on-campus residence halls, three on-campus apartment complexes, one on-campus residential house, and one non-campus residence hall.
 Peer advisers (Resident Advisers) and/or professional staff (Assistant Resident Directors and Resident Directors) are available in every building to assist residents in adjusting to student life and to provide a sense of security and community.
 All residents have a physical or mobile One Card that allows access to the residence halls in which they live.
 Residence hall room and apartment doors are equipped with peepholes, pin pads, and card readers and entrance areas are equipped with CCTV cameras.
 Additionally, residents must present their credentials when entering the building, and guests of residents must be accompanied at all times by the resident they are visiting.
-Public Safety Officers patrol the residence halls on a regular basis and work with SHaRE to enforce security measures.
+Public Safety Officers patrol the residence halls on a regular basis and work with the Office of Community Living to enforce security measures.

-Additional information regarding SHaRE staff, services, policies, and programs can be found in the Fogcutter Student Handbook.
+Additional information regarding residential staff, services, policies, and programs can be found in the Fogcutter Student Handbook.

 University Athletic Events